asveikau/makefiles/README.md

 This allows make to not only correctly calculate header dependencies for `src/foo.o`, but also allows us to set per-library `CFLAGS` via `LIBFOO_CFLAGS`.

+## Notes for building on Windows

+Windows builds work inside `cmd.exe`.
+It is assumed that [MSysGit binaries][2] a [Win32 port of GNU make][3], and [nasm][4] are on the PATH.

+C and C++ compilation happen via [clwrapper][5], included with the repo.
+It has been tested with VS2015 and Windows SDK 10586.
+VS and Windows SDK are a bit of a moving target so I make no guarantees about more recent builds.

+By default, x86 and WinXP support are assumed.
+Try "make WIN64=y" to build for amd64.

 ## Simple continuous integration builds

 `scripts/remote-build.sh` will take a tarball of the repo, push it to hosts